Blue C.R.E.W. - Cops & Rangers Educating Waterloo Region

-The Kitchener Rangers are kicking off the 2018-19 season with fun, food and friends at our annual Fan Fest and Barbecue in support of the Children’s Wish Foundation!
+The Kitchener Rangers kicked off the 2018-19 season with fun, food and friends at our annual Fan Fest and Barbecue in support of the Children’s Wish Foundation!

-The annual Fan Fest and Barbecue takes place at The Aud on Sunday, September 2, 2018 starting at 10am as part of the Kitchener Rangers 2018 Preseason Showcase.
+The annual Fan Fest and Barbecue took place at The Aud on Sunday, September 2, 2018 as part of the Kitchener Rangers 2018 Preseason Showcase.

-Fans have the opportunity to meet the Rangers players, enjoy a BBQ lunch and take part in a number of activities including inflatable games and rides!
+Fans had the opportunity to meet the Rangers players, enjoy a BBQ lunch and take part in a number of activities including inflatable games and rides!

-The Sun Life Financial Kids In Gear program, as always, is on hand to collect new or gently used hockey equipment.
-Fans are encouraged to donate to those members of our community that would very much appreciate the gesture.
+The Sun Life Financial Kids In Gear program, as always, was on hand to collect new or gently used hockey equipment.
+Fans were encouraged to donate to those members of our community that would very much appreciate the gesture.

-Following the BBQ, the Rangers host the final game of the Preseason Showcase vs. the North Bay Battalion at 2pm.
-Tickets will be available at the door with general seating for the game.
+Following the BBQ, the Rangers hosted the final game of the Preseason Showcase vs. the North Bay Battalion.

 Hockey Day in Rangers Nation